Tensor Kernel Recovery for Spatio-Temporal Hawkes Processes: Appendix

 Note that $\xi_k$ is a \emph{martingale difference} vector.

 In the subsequent discussion, we will apply the Azuma-Hoeffding inequality and union bound property to derive an upper bound.
-We need the assumption, $| (\xi_k)_s | \leq b_s $ for all $s= 1, \cdots ,n_1n_2$, to apply the Azuma-Hoeffding ineqaulity.
+We need the condition, $| (\xi_k)_s | \leq b_s $ for all $s= 1, \cdots ,n_1n_2$, to apply the Azuma-Hoeffding inequality.
 The bounds can be obtained by applying the following Poisson concentration inequality. \begin{lemma} For $Y \sim Pois(\lambda)$, for all $t>0$, it holds that

 \end{lemma} By Lemma \ref{PoiIne}, for $\eps >0$,